Height moduli of elliptic surfaces: Motivic height zeta rationality and Kudla-Millson modularity of Mordell-Weil rank jumps: Introduction

-The proof is a motivic local-to-global factorization argument~\cite{Kapranov,LL}, implemented on the twisted-map stratification of the height--moduli $\cW_n^{\min}$ via the evaluation morphisms~\cite{GP}.
-Throughout we use the Bejleri--Park--Satriano correspondence~\cite[Thm.~3.3]{BPS} between rational points, minimal weighted linear series, and twisted morphisms; in particular, local reduction conditions are encoded by representable twisted morphisms to $\Me\simeq \Pc(4,6)$, yielding a moduli-theoretic Tate's algorithm \cite{Tate} compatible with the minimal model program~\cite[Thm.~7.12]{BPS}.
+The proof combines a motivic local-to-global factorization in the style of Kapranov~\cite{Kapranov, LL} with the twisted-map stratification of the height--moduli $\cW_n^{\min}$ from~\cite{BPS} and the evaluation morphisms of~\cite{BhM}.
+Throughout we use the Bejleri--Park--Satriano correspondence~\cite[Thm.~3.3]{BPS} between rational points, minimal weighted linear series, and twisted morphisms; in particular, local reduction conditions are encoded by representable twisted morphisms to $\Me\simeq \Pc(4,6)$, yielding a moduli-theoretic Tate correspondence compatible with the minimal model program.
 Unordered collections of local factors supported at distinct points of $\Pb^1$ are governed by symmetric powers $\Sym^N(\Pb^1)$.
-We reorganize these symmetric-power contributions using the power structure on $K_0(\Stck_k)[\Lb^{-1}]$, and we record the resulting identity explicitly in Lemma~\ref{lem:eval-factor-Ztriv}.
-Since only finitely many local factor types occur, this yields a finite Euler product after inverting $\Lb$~\cite{Zade}.
-The only unbounded discrete parameter is the cusp contact order in the two families $\I_k$ and $\I_k^*$, which is collapsed by geometric resummation.
-Finally, specializing $x_\alpha=u^{m(\alpha)-1}$ for $\alpha\in\Ac_{\mathrm{nc}}$ together with the cusp substitutions produces the Euler product expression for $Z_{\Triv}(u;t)$ in $K_0(\Stck_k)[\Lb^{-1}][u](s)$ with $t=s^{12}$.
+We reorganize these symmetric-power contributions using the power structure on the Grothendieck ring $K_0(\Stck_k)[\Lb^{-1}]$, and state the resulting identity in Lemma~\ref{lem:eval-factor-Ztriv}.